Hepatotoxicity: Glucocorticoids

 Glucocorticoids are so named due to their effect on the carbohydrate mechanism.
 They promote glycogen storage in the liver.
 An enlarged liver is a rare side-effect of long-term steroid use in children.
 The classical effect of prolonged use both in adult and paediatric population is steatosis.

 Isoniazid

 Isoniazide (INH) is one of the most commonly used drugs for tuberculosis; it is associated with mild elevation of liver enzymes in up to 20% of patients and severe hepatotoxicity in 1-2% of patients.

 Other hydrazine derivative drugs

 There are also cases where other hydrazine derivative drugs, such as the MAOI antidepressant iproniazid, are associated with liver damage.
 Phenelzine has been associated with abnormal liver tests.
-Toxic effects can develop from antibiotics.
+Toxic effects can develop from antibiotics, such as amoxicillin/clavulanic acid.

 Natural products

 Examples include alpha-Amanitin containing mushrooms, kava, and aflatoxin producing molds.
 Pyrrolizidine alkaloids, which occur in some plants, can be toxic.
 Green tea extract is a growing cause of liver failure due to its inclusion in more products.